Getting Started with MCXW23-EVK

 2. Use MCUXpresso IDE Pins Tools - fig 1

-3. The pins tool should now display the start developing window, now you should search for the .mex file of the project and select it.
-If this file is included in your project you can search search for it in the path/mcux/mcuxsdk\examples\_boards\mcxw23evk\\ For example, in the picture I've selected from my sdk path on the type of project the as project to select the .mex file, this file has the configuration for the project and then click next and finish
+3. The pins tool should now display the "Start developing" window where you will search for the .mex file of the project and select it (if this file is included in your project you can search for it in the path/mcux/mcuxsdk\examples\_boards\mcxw23evk\\) Referring to the image provided, navigate to your SDK path and select the .mex file for your project (this file contains the configuration settings), then click "Next" and then "Finish" to load the configuration

 4. Use MCUXpresso IDE Pins Tools - fig 2